AJsQuestions/spotifyframes/README.md

 - 🤖 **Daily Automation** - Local cron job updates playlists automatically
 - 💾 **Local Cache** - Parquet files for fast offline access
 - 🔄 **No Duplicates** - Smart deduplication on every run
+- 📱 **iOS App** - Trigger syncs and view your library from your iPhone

 ## 📋 Requirements